-Two days before the event, there was a Media Development Program by World Athletics to equip sports reporters, stadium announcers, and commentators on how to be objective in their work to inform, educate and engage athletic fans.
+Two days before the event, there was a World Athletics Media Development Program to equip sports reporters, stadium announcers, and commentators on how to be objective in their work to inform, educate and engage athletic fans.
 It was a very constructive seminar that threw a lot of interest and eagerness from the participants to get more out of the scheduled days.
-A half a day had to be added to wrap it up, but still, some of the topics had to remain untouched and wait for another day.
+Half a day had to be added to wrap it up, but still, some of the topics had to remain untouched and wait for another day.

 Having enough background information about athletics and the athletes is important for one to be able to do a great job as a reporter, a stadium announcer, or a commentator.
-That is part of what we learned at the workshop that had eight African nations represented.
+That is part of what we learned at the World Athletics Media Development Program workshop that had eight African nations represented.
 The majority of the participants were Kenyans (15) with others from South Africa (Sifiso Cele), Ghana (Muftawu Abdulai), Uganda (James Mayanja), Ethiopia (Sileshi Bisrat), Botswana (Calistus Kolantsho), Namibia (Maurice Kambukwe) and Nigeria (Tracy Chapele-Ugo).

 Athletics Kenya president, Jackson Tuwei opened the workshop and used the opportunity to pass a message to World Athletics to consider Kenya to be the host of the 2025 world Athletics Championships, which will if it happens, be the first one in Africa.